 How many treatments will I need?

-For optimal results, a series of five treatments is recommended.
+For optimal results, a series of five to six treatments is recommended.
 Some patients see significant improvement in 2-3 treatments while others require more.
-Maintenance treatments are recommended.
+Yearly maintenance treatments are recommended.

 What results can I expect to see?